-February - March 2010 - First statutory consultation

-October 2010 - Adoption of North and South Wokingham SPDs and adoption of Infrastructure Delivery and Contributions SPD.

-November - December 2010 - Second statutory consultation of South of the M4 SPD.

-July 2011 - New Draft SPDs and consultation for all four SDLs and the Infrastructure Delivery and Contributions SPD.

-- 1.2.7 The SPD is accompanied by a Sustainability Appraisal/Strategic Environmental Assessment (SA/SEA), which have been subject to consultation.
-The guidance from both the European Commission and the Government indicates how local authorities can comply with the requirements of Directive 2001/42/ EC and the subsequent "Environmental Assessment of Plans and Programmes Regulations 2004" (the SEA Regulations) which amplify its operation within England.
+- February-March 2010 First statutory consultation. - October 2010 Adoption of North and South Wokingham SPDs and adoption of Infrastructure Delivery and Contributions SPD. - November- December 2010 Second statutory consultation of South of the M4 SPD. - June 2011 New Draft SPDs and consultation for all four SDLs and the Infrastructure Delivery and Contribution SPD. - 1.2.7 The SPD is accompanied by a Sustainability Appraisal/Strategic Environmental Assessment (SA/SEA), which is also subject to consultation.
+The guidance from both the European Commission and the Government indicates how local authorities can comply with the requirements of Directive 2001/42/EC and the subsequent "Environmental Assessment of Plans and Programmes Regulations 2004" (the SEA Regulations) which amplify its operation within England.
 Under the SEA Regulations, local authorities must, where appropriate, carry out a SEA of land-use and spatial plans.
-Regulation 5 (2) of the Regulations describes that an environmental assessment should be undertaken for a plan or programme which: - (a) is prepared for agriculture, forestry, fisheries, energy, industry, transport, waste management, water management,
+Regulation 5 (2) of the Regulations describes that an environmental assessment should be undertaken for a plan or programme which - - (a) is prepared for agriculture, forestry, fisheries, energy, industry, transport, waste management, water management, telecommunications, tourism, town and country planning or land use, and

-- telecommunications, tourism, town and country planning or land use, and - (b) sets the framework for future development consent of projects listed in Annex I or II to Council Directive 85/337/ EEC on the assessment of the effects of certain public and private projects on the environment, as amended by Council Directive 97/11/EC. - The SPD falls under criterion (a) of Regulation 5(2), being a plan prepared for town and country planning or land use.
-In respect of sub-paragraph (b) the SPD will amplify policy within the Adopted Core Strategy, providing further guidance on the requirements in respect of a spatial framework plan which should form the starting point for master planning the SDL. - Wokingham Borough Council has considered whether the SPDs are likely to require an SA/SEA as the SPDs are required in the form of development briefs by the Core Strategy and will set the framework for the future development consent of EIA projects.
-Taking account of its conclusion that an SEA was required for the SPDs, the Council has produced a SA/SEA, which details the likely significant effects on the environment of implementing the SPDs and the reasonable alternatives considered, taking into account the objectives of the SPDs.
-It is important to stress that the final statutory consultation was based on new SPDs, rather than revised SPDs, in order that the SPDs could be assessed in the context of the SA/SEA exercise, and alternative options for the SPD given due regard under the provisions of the SA/SEA.
-The June-July 2011 consultation SPD presents the preferred option following the SA/SEA exercise.
+- (b) sets the framework for future development consent of projects listed in Annex I or II to Council Directive 85/337/ EEC on the assessment of the effects of certain public and private projects on the environment, as amended by Council Directive 97/11/EC. - 1.2.8 The SPD falls under criterion (a) of Regulation 5(2), being a plan prepared for town and country planning or land use.
+In respect of sub-paragraph (b) the SPD will amplify policy within the Adopted Core Strategy, providing further guidance on the requirements in respect of a spatial framework plan which should form the starting point for master planning the SDL. - 1.2.
+9 Wokingham Borough Council has considered whether the Masterplan SPDs are likely to require an SA/SEA as the SPDs are required in the form of development briefs and masterplans by the Core Strategy and will set the framework for the future development consent of EIA projects.
+Taking account of its conclusion that an SEA was required for the Masterplan SPDs, the Council has produced a Draft SA/SEA, which details the likely significant effects on the environment of implementing the Masterplan SPDs and the reasonable alternatives considered, taking into account the objectives of the Masterplan SPDs. - 1.2.10Regard will also be had to the Equality Act 2010 by Wokingham Borough Council in delivering the SDLs.